 90 Degree Heel Touch

-This exercise fits well into warm-ups, core circuits, or finisher blocks where precision matters.
-You can make it easier by shortening the reach, or harder by slowing the tempo and pausing briefly at each side before returning to center.
+Program this into warm-ups, core circuits, or finisher blocks.
+Shorten the reach to make it easier, or slow the tempo and pause briefly at each side before returning to center to increase the challenge.

 - Start by lying on your back with your legs extended and arms at your sides.